Salvador Dalí: Later years in Spain

 As Dalí moved further towards embracing Catholicism he introduced more religious iconography and themes in his painting.
-In 1949, he painted a study for The Madonna of Port Lligat (first version, 1949) and showed it to Pope Pius XII during an audience arranged to discuss Dalí 's marriage to Gala.
+In 1949, he painted a study for The Madonna of Port Lligat (first version, 1949) and showed it to Pope Pius XII during an audience arranged to discuss Dalí's marriage to Gala.
 This work was a precursor to the phase Dalí dubbed "Nuclear Mysticism", a fusion of Einsteinian physics, classicism, and Catholic mysticism.
-In paintings such as The Madonna of Port Lligat, The Christ of Saint John on the Cross and The Disintegration of the Persistence of Memory, Dalí sought to synthesize Christian iconography with images of material disintegration inspired by nuclear physics.
+In paintings such as The Madonna of Port Lligat, The Christ of Saint John of the Cross and The Disintegration of the Persistence of Memory, Dalí sought to synthesize Christian iconography with images of material disintegration inspired by nuclear physics.
 His later Nuclear Mysticism works included La Gare de Perpignan (1965) and The Hallucinogenic Toreador (1968–70).

 Dalí's keen interest in natural science and mathematics was further manifested by the proliferation of images of DNA and rhinoceros horn shapes in works from the mid-1950s.
 According to Dalí, the rhinoceros horn signifies divine geometry because it grows in a logarithmic spiral.
 Dalí was also fascinated by the Tesseract (a four-dimensional cube), using it, for example, in Crucifixion (Corpus Hypercubus).

 Dalí had been extensively using optical illusions such as double images, anamorphosis, negative space, visual puns and trompe-l'œil since his Surrealist period and this continued in his later work.
 At some point, Dalí had a glass floor installed in a room near his studio in Port Lligat.
 He made extensive use of it to study foreshortening, both from above and from below, incorporating dramatic perspectives of figures and objects into his paintings.
 He also experimented with the bulletist technique pointillism, enlarged half-tone dot grids and stereoscopic images.
 He was among the first artists to employ holography in an artistic manner.
 In Dalí's later years, young artists such as Andy Warhol proclaimed him an important influence on pop art.

 In 1960, Dalí began work on his Theatre-Museum in his home town of Figueres.
 It was his largest single project and a main focus of his energy through to 1974, when it opened.
 He continued to make additions through the mid-1980s.

 In 1955, Dalí met Nanita Kalaschnikoff, who was to become a close friend, muse, and model.
 At a French nightclub in 1965 Dalí met Amanda Lear, a fashion model then known as Peki Oslo.
 Lear became his protégée and one of his muses.
 According to Lear, she and Dalí were united in a "spiritual marriage" on a deserted mountaintop.